baden03/collapse-o-matic/readme.txt

 == Changelog ==

+= 1.8.5.2 =
+* no longer escaping swaptitle

 = 1.8.5.1 =
-* no longer sanitising title string
+* no longer escaping or sanatizing title string

 = 1.8.5 =
 * using sanatize_title for the title tag